-Five Investor Issues to Consider When Choosing a Business
+Investor Issues to Consider When Choosing a Business Structure

-An important consideration in deciding what organization form (i.e. corporation, partnership, LLC) your business will take is the type of investor the business has, or is seeking.
+An important consideration in deciding what organization form (i.e. corporation, partnership, LLC) your business will take is the type of investor the business has or is seeking.
+For example, a sole proprietorship that is actively seeking investment may want to reconsider how the business entity is formed.
 Below are some questions to consider when deciding how the makeup of your investors will influence what form of business you will create.

 1. Will the business be heavily dependent on investors for its capital?